-Pack a picnic and explore Stubbs Park in Downtown Dublin featuring a pavilions for picnics, amphitheater, creek with bridge, lighted basketball and tennis courts, a skate park, and lush landscaping.
+Pack a picnic and explore Stubbs Park in Downtown Dublin featuring picnic tables, amphitheater, creek with bridge, lighted basketball and tennis & pickleball courts, a skate park, and lush landscaping.

 History Comes Alive